SCI SELLING A PROPERTY AND CAPITAL GAINS TAX (CGT) IMPLICATIONS. VOLUNTARY DISSOLUTION OR NOT

 Well it depends on each SCI case, but if French CGT was paid and SCI bilans were not properly maintained to account for shareholder inputs to the SCI during the property ownership period, then the answer will be YES!

 Remember the withdrawal and allocation of the net cash proceeds from the sale?
 Well these sale proceeds still belong to the SCI.
-It is important to understand here that an SCI is a separate legal entity to its associés: SCI assets (property / cash) do not belong to the associés, they belong to the SCI.
-Only the shares belong to the associés and their value can only be realised / encashed by a disposal (sale or gift) or cancellation (dissolution).
-Without any such action then, the allocation of the sales proceeds (an asset of the SCI) can be nothing other than a loan from the SCI to its associés.
+It is important to understand here that an SCI is a separate legal entity to its associés: the funds paid for the shares – the initial share capital - does not belong to the associés, they belong to the SCI.
+Only the shares belong to the associés and their value can only be realised / encashed as a loan from the SCI to the shareholders or by a disposal (sale or gift) or cancellation (dissolution and liquidation of the SCI).
+Without any such action then, in the case of a single property SCI, the allocation of the sales proceeds (an asset of the SCI) will, at least in part, be nothing other than a loan from the SCI to its associés.

-It is only on dissolution that the SCI is struck off from the Registre du Commerce et des sociétés and no longer exists.
+It is only on dissolution that the SCI is struck off from the Registre de Commerce and no longer exists.
 Only at this point do the sales proceeds truly belong to the associés.

 But there is more:

-Unless formal allocation of the share encashment proceeds takes place (via an “Acte de Partage”) any excess value in those sales proceeds over and above the actual share capital paid is deemed owned jointly and severally by the (now ex) associés.
-Such continued joint ownership of the proceeds has unsatisfactory implications – notably potential exposure of the full net proceeds to recovery by a creditor of another ex-associé where the debt arises by reference to the SCI.
+Unless formal allocation of the proceeds of liquidation takes place (via an “Acte de Partage” / shareholder allocation agreement) any excess value in those sales proceeds over and above the actual share capital, (and any shareholder loan account balances), is deemed owned jointly and severally by the (now ex) associés.
+Such continued joint ownership of the proceeds has unsatisfactory implications – notably potential exposure of the full net proceeds to recovery by a creditor of another ex associé where the debt arises by reference to the SCI.